cloudrac3r/out-of-your-element/docs/how-to-add-a-new-event-type.md

 * I could create a one-shot script in `scripts/update-pins.js` which will sync pins for _all_ Discord channels right away.
 I can run this after finishing the feature, or if the bot has been offline for some time.
 * I could create a database table that holds the timestamp of the most recently detected pin for each channel - the `last_pin_timestamp` field from the gateway.
 Every time the bot starts, it would automatically compare the database table against every channel, and if the pins have changed since it last looked, it could automatically update them.

-I already have a mechanism for backfilling missed messages when the bridge starts up.
-Option 2 there would add a similar feature for backfilling missed pins.
-That could be worth considering, but it's less important and more complex.
-Perhaps we'll come back to it.
+I already have code to backfill missed messages when the bridge starts up.
+The second option above would add a similar feature for backfilling missed pins.
+It would be worth considering.